Wiinterfell/PersonalWebsite/README.md

 Work in progress.

-You can find the tempory version online here: http://slegras.xyz
+You can find the online version here: http://slegras.xyz